-For example, the temperature of the camera body surface should be no more than 41 degrees Celsius if it is to be held in a surgeon's hand for an extended period of time during surgery (regulated by JIS T 0601-1:2012).
+For example, the temperature of the camera body surface should be no more than 41 degrees celsius if it is to be held in a surgeon's hand for an extended period of time during surgery (regulated by [b-JIS T 0601-1]).

-In addition, the leakage of current flow to a patient from the endoscopic camera must be no more than 10 μ A for a Type cardiac floating (CF) device used in heart surgery (regulated by JIS T 0601-1:2012).
-Regarding leakage current from CCU to earth, it must be no more than 10 μ A for Type body (B) devices which are not used in heart surgery (also regulated by JIS T 0601-1:2012).
+In addition, the leakage of current flow to a patient from the endoscopic camera must be no more than $10~\mu A$ for a Type cardiac floating (CF) device used in heart surgery (regulated by [b-JIS T 0601-1]).
+Regarding leakage current from CCU to earth, it must be no more than $10~\mu A$ for Type body (B) devices that are not used in heart surgery (also regulated by [b-JIS T 0601-1]).